Simoso68/llama-lit/README.md

 pip install streamlit ollama
 ```

-> [IMPORTANT]
+> [!IMPORTANT]
 > On Windows systems, pip comes automatically with python.
-On other systems such as the Linux family of systems, you need to install pip seperately.
+> On other systems such as the Linux family of systems, you need to install pip seperately.

 **3. Download this repository**